manuGil/lecture-notes/git-notes.md

 **[Exercise description (slides):](https://docs.google.com/presentation/d/17vM2uc_wvCcw7mVMqsNud71K_QZTlcXM4rD2DygkAtk/edit?usp=sharing)**

 #### b.
-Helpers and partcipants go to a Breakout session
+Participants try to complete exercise by their own
+Time: 6 minutes

-> Suggestion: Share your screeen, and ask participats to try things first by themselves, then show them how to do it.
+> Suggestion: ask participats to try things first by themselves, then show them how to do it.
 Give them about 1 minute per activity `[1-6]` and then show them the answers one at the time.

 #### c.
 Answers